yeg-relief/design/README.md

 ***

-[developer quickstart](https://github.com/yeg-relief/design/wiki/Developer-quickish-start) hopefully a relatively simple set of instructions to start.
-Ideally a [Docker image](https://www.docker.com/) will be created in the future so that it's super easy to set up a `development` or `production` enviroment/
+[developer quickstart](https://github.com/yeg-relief/design/wiki/Developer-quick-start) hopefully a relatively simple set of instructions to start.

 # Where to go next?